CostanzaGulli/embedded_snakes/README.md

 * Running the devices
     1. Power ON the two Raspberry Pi, switching on the power supply
     2. Connect earphones to the two devices
+    3. Run 'subcriber.py' in 'Subscriber_on_pc/firestoreMqttclient_onpc' directory

 * Playing the game: ONE PLAYER GAME
     1. Go to the 'PI' directory